Envian/xiv-criterion-na-strats/guides/_ew/amr/trash1.md

 early, however in Savage you will need to check the cast, or look at the Yuki's hand.

-After the Yuki's swipe, pull the Fuko to the east wall to give yourself more time before the Yuki patrols back to you.
+After the Yuki's swipe, pull the Fuko to the east wall.
+The Yuki will begin patrolling the arena in a figure 8 pattern, starting by moving down the west wall.

 ## Shishu Yuki